AsmaBRZ/asmabrz.github.io/_posts/2021-01-17-crowd-detection.md

 $$ FD = \lim_{r\to 0} \frac{log(N(r))}{log(\frac{1}{r})} $$

 Where $$N$$ is the number of required boxes to cover the fractal and $$r$$ is the boxes side.
 The choice of the boxes side parameter is crucial.
 In fact, when $$r$$ is too small, the fracal dimension becomes very accurate.
-However, if $$r$$ becomes too big, the fractal is not correctly covered by boxes and this yields to imprecise results.
+However, if $$r$$ becomes too big, the fractal may not be correctly covered by the boxes and this surely yields to imprecise results.